httpwg/http-extensions/draft-ietf-httpbis-h2-websockets.md

 --- abstract

-This document defines a mechanism for running the WebSocket Protocol {{!RFC6455}}
-over a single stream of an HTTP/2 connection.
+This document defines a mechanism for running the WebSocket Protocol (RFC 6455) over a single stream of an HTTP/2 connection.

 --- middle